labordynamicsinstitute/ldilab-manual/_sources/96-90-download_box_private.md

 ## Box Application Setup

-To use this script, you need:
+To use this script, a technical person / supervisor needs to set up the following:

 1. **Box Developer Account**: Create at https://developer.box.com/
 2. **JWT Application**: Create a new JWT application in Box Developer Console